 Uses slit lamp to examine eye surface.

-Special testing like Bright field Acuity Testing; Potential Acuity Meter; and pachymetry.
+Performs special testing like Bright field Acuity, Potential Acuity Meter; and pachymetry.

 Compiles and enters data for clinical studies; may participate in other clinical research projects.